kerryjiang/SuperSocket.Document/080-Get-the-connected-event-and-closed-event-of-a-connection.md

+# Get the Connected Event and Closed Event of a Connection

 ## AppSession's virtual methods OnSessionStarted() and OnSessionClosed(CloseReason reason)

 You can override the base virtual methods OnSessionStarted() and OnSessionClosed(CloseReason reason) to do some business operations when a new session connects or a session drops: